nuvolaris/nuvolaris-documentation/Installation.md

 # Installation

+[Nuvolaris](https://www.nuvolaris.io) is an easy to use and portable serverless environment.

-Currently Nuvolaris is tested and can be installed in those environments:
+You can install it in the following supported environments:

 - [Install on Docker Desktop](Install_Docker_Desktop.md).
 - [Install on a single instance on AWS EC2 Instance](Install_AWS_EC2.md).
 - [Install on a single instance on Hetzner Cloud](Install_Hetzner_Cloud.md).
 - [Install on an AWS EKS Cluster](Install_AWS_EKS.md).
 - [Install on a generic Ubuntu Instance](Install_Ubuntu.md), tested on AWS and Hetzner
-- [Install in a Kubernetes Cluster](Install_Kubernetes.md), tested on EKS, AKS and GKE
+- [Install on a Kubernetes Cluster](Install_Kubernetes.md), tested on EKS, AKS and GKE

 It may work on other Docker/Kubernetes environment but it has not been tested elsewhere yet, so you mileage may vary.

 More environments are on the roadmap.

 If something goes wrong, here is [what to do to report problems](Troubleshooting.md).